Liban-M1/RainyDays/README.md

 # Project Title

-This repository is for my first-year front-end development project at Noroff for a fictional streaming service called "Rainydays".
+This repository is for my first-year front-end development project at Noroff for a fictional clothing store called "Rainydays".

 ## Description

-HTML/CSS WEBSITE
+HTML/CSS/JS WEBSITE

 ### Executing program